Idan-sh/S.M.P/README.md

 ## 1. About
 SMP app allows users to socialize and comunicate with their friends.
 Each user is defined by a unique name, and his date of birth.
 The user will be promped with a menu of options, and will choose the desired option to use by entering its option number.

+The database of `users` / `fan pages` will be read from a database file each time the app will run.
+All of the changes will be saved into this file after the exit option is chosen.
 <br />

 ## 2. User Options